 However, the Club did experience some fine European campaigns during this period.

 In 2008, a fine run saw them edged 24-17 by Bath Rugby in the European Challenge Cup final at Kingsholm and the following season Bourgoin denied Warriors a second consecutive appearance in the showpiece event.

 Warriors suffered relegation under Mike Ruddock in 2009/10 but bounced straight back to the Premiership at the first time of asking following a superb season in the Championship under Head Coach Richard Hill.

 Hill’s men topped the league, winning 21 of their 22 regular league matches before claiming victory in all six of their pool matches to ensure a home semi-final in the play-offs.

 Warriors held their nerve to edge Bedford Blues 23-22 in the semis before defeating Cornish Pirates in both legs of the final to ensure they would be back in the promised land of the top flight.

 The 2011/12 season saw Warriors consolidate a place in the Premiership after beating the likes of Northampton Saints, Saracens and Bath Rugby to secure a tenth-place finish.

 In 2012/13, Hill’s men started the season brightly with victories over London Irish, Sale Sharks and Saracens but the second-half of the campaign witnessed just one win in the final 11 games.
 That left Warriors just one place above the relegation zone and the departure of Hill was confirmed with two matches remaining.

-A summer of change followed in 2013 with the appointment of Dean Ryan as Director of Rugby, who completely changed the focus of the Club to ensure he could bring long-term success to Sixways.
+A summer of change followed in 2013 with the appointment of Dean Ryan as Director of Rugby, who completely changed the focus of the Club to focus on long-term progression.

 Ryan couldn’t prevent relegation during his first season in charge but started to target signings who he could develop into top-end players.